 - Earn six (6) credit hours of college classes.

-- Live in an on campus with other participants, from the United States or from abroad.
+- Live in an on campus with other participants, from the United States and from abroad.

 - Develop leadership and social skills

 - Help make the transition from high school to college smoother, increasing their chances to succeed.

 - Have access to libraries, computer labs, recreation centers, and excellent dining facilities.

 - Experience and engage in cultural, recreation, and sports activities.

 - Create meaningful and lasting friendships.

 Prospective students must meet or exceed the following admissions criteria for the University of Mississippi and the Summer College for High School Students program:

-- Minimum 15 years old or older by first day of the program
+- Minimum 15 years old by first day of the program.

-- Be in good academic and conduct standing in the 10th or 11th grade at school (includes public, private, parochial, or home-educated)
+- Be in good academic and conduct standing in high school (includes public, private, parochial, or home-educated.)